shalim008/Basic-Data-Stracture/README.md

 # Data Stracture C#

-## Problem: Find Closest Value In BST.
+## Problem 1: Find Closest Value In BST.

 Write a function that takes in a Binary Search Tree (BST) and a target integer value and returns the closest value to that target value contained in the BST.
 You can assume that there will only be one closest value.